-Many archaeology sites in Maine (and elsewhere) are under threatened with destruction by a variety of factors, including urban development, river erosion, and sea level rise.
-To combat the loss of cultural heritage, the Brick Store Museum has joined an initiative to support, advance and encourage archaeological research in the area.
+Many archaeology sites in Maine (and elsewhere) are threatened with destruction by a variety of factors, including urban development, river erosion, and sea level rise.
+To combat the loss of cultural heritage in our area, the Brick Store Museum has joined CPAA to support, advance and encourage archaeological research in the area.

 This work is part of the Museum’s larger mission to promote the preservation of Kennebunk’s cultural resources through research and identification of archaeological sites, burial sites, historic buildings and structures.
-Historic preservation is a crucial component of community projects and the planning and development process.
-It is especially effective in enhancing the character of a community.
-Archaeology contributes to historic preservation projects by amplifying existing records especially through carefully-planned excavation.
 The Museum continues to be a repository for artifacts recovered from archaeological investigations as well as providing curation and interpretation of archaeological collections through exhibits and educational programs.

 If you have discovered a prehistoric or historic object or feature (cellar hole, foundation, etc.), please contact the Brick Store Museum for more information, at (207) 985-4802.